MicrosoftDocs/sql-docs/docs/reporting-services/wmi-provider-library-reference/configurationsetting-method-setemailconfiguration.md

 apitype: MOFDef
 ---
 # ConfigurationSetting method - SetEmailConfiguration
-  Configures the e-mail delivery extension used by the report server to send e-mail.
+  Configures the email delivery extension used by the report server to send email.

 ## Syntax